Achievable logoAchievable logo

 • 65% of dividends if owning 20% or more of the issuer’s common stock

-Corporations typically maintain brokerage accounts where they invest money for the benefit of the company.
-When this occurs, these corporations end up owning portions of other companies.
-For example, let’s assume General Electric (GE) owns a small portion of Coca-Cola (KO) stock.
-If Coca-Cola makes a dividend payment of $100,000 to GE, GE will only pay taxes on $50,000.
-If GE owned 20% or more of Coca-Cola, they would only pay taxes on $35,000 of the $100,000 dividend payment (65% exclusion).
+Corporations often invest through brokerage accounts for the benefit of the company, which can result in owning shares of other companies.
+For example, assume General Electric (GE) owns a small portion of Coca-Cola (KO) stock.
+If Coca-Cola pays a $100,000 dividend to GE, GE will pay taxes on only $50,000.
+If GE owned 20% or more of Coca-Cola, it would pay taxes on only $35,000 of the $100,000 dividend (a 65% exclusion).

-Another benefit relating to dividends is the “preferred” status preferred stock has over common stock.
-If the company wants to make a dividend payment to common stockholders, preferred stockholders must be paid prior.
-If the shares are cumulative, the issuer must additionally make up all prior skipped dividends prior to a common stock dividend disbursement.
-Preferred stock also maintains priority over common in the event of a liquidation.
-While they’re below unpaid wages, unpaid taxes, and bondholders, preferred stockholders will receive proceeds from a corporate liquidation prior to common stockholders.
+Another dividend-related benefit is the “preferred” status preferred stock has over common stock.
+If a company pays a dividend to common stockholders, it must pay preferred stockholders first.
+If the shares are cumulative, the issuer must also make up all previously skipped dividends before paying any common stock dividends.

 Added features

-Other benefits of preferred stock relate to its features.
-In particular, participating and convertible preferred stock increase the return potential for investors.
+Other benefits of preferred stock come from specific features.
+In particular, participating and convertible preferred stock can increase an investor’s return potential.

-If the issuer has a successful year, participating preferred stock is eligible to receive a higher dividend rate than the stated rate.
-This feature allows the investor to “participate” in the company’s financial success.
-Non-participating preferred stock pays the same dividend rate, regardless of how well the company performs.
+If the issuer has a strong year, participating preferred stock may receive dividends above the stated rate.
+This allows the investor to “participate” in the company’s financial success.
+By contrast, non-participating preferred stock pays the same dividend rate regardless of company performance.

 Capital gains without added features